-It is vital that all young people, particularly during the formative stages of their growth and development, are physically, socially and emotionally well.
-To ensure this, young people must have access to all the necessary prerequisites for achieving health and wellness.
-Being well and feeling healthy will promote self-worth and ensure young people feel competent to participate in their communities.
+It is vital that all children and young people, particularly during the formative stages of their growth and development, are physically, socially and emotionally well.
+To ensure this, children and young people must have access to all the necessary prerequisites for achieving health and wellness.
+Being well and feeling healthy will promote self-worth and ensure children and young people feel competent to participate in their communities.

 “My parents kicked me out of home when I told them I was pregnant.
 I thought that by moving to the city, I would have access to many support services.
 I soon realised that without my connections to friends and family, everything was so much harder than I expected.
 I was terrified about my future, I visited the Doctor and told him about my situation.
 He put me in contact with the local Aboriginal youth service, where I was able to reconnect with my community.
 I also met other young mothers through their parenting program.
 With the support of the youth service, I am now excited about my future and my son’s future.” – Jia, 16

-All young people must be allowed to develop and nurture connections in their lives.
+All children and young people must be allowed to develop and nurture connections in their lives.
 Connections to friends, family, community and society promote resilience and social inclusion.
-Connections and participation ensure that young people are protected from damaging and risky behaviours during a formative developmental stage.
+Connections and participation ensure that children and young people are protected from damaging and risky behaviours during a formative developmental stage.

 “My mother has always battled with drinking and gambling addictions.
 She was never able to care for me or my siblings.
 When I was 16, I dropped out of school and started working part-time.
 I was finally able to support myself.
 Mum then started to steal my earnings, so I knew I had to leave.
 I was terrified of ending up depressed and addicted, just like her.
 My boss found me in tears during a shift, and I finally opened up to someone about my family.
 It was such a huge relief.
 My boss was very supportive and together, we found a crisis accommodation service close to work.
 A few months later, once I was settled, I decided that I wanted to finish school.
 I was offered an apprenticeship, which enabled me to support myself and study at the same time.
 For the first time in my life, I feel hopeful and I have started to plan for my future.” – Rachel, 18

-All young people must be allowed to pursue their educational and professional goals.
-Education and training are crucial to the growth and development of young people.
-Education and training, including formal tuition and practical life skills, promote self-confidence and independence and provides young people with the skills and competencies necessary to enter adulthood.
+All children and young people must be allowed to pursue their educational and professional goals.
+Education and training are crucial to the growth and development of children and young people.
+Education and training, including formal tuition and practical life skills, promote self-confidence and independence and provides children and young people with the skills and competencies necessary to enter adulthood.